glennraya/xendivel/README.md

 ### Blade Template

-We offer a standard Blade template for the checkout example, complemented by VanillaJS.
-In Xendivel, there's a dedicated route allowing you to test this template at `/xendivel/checkout/blade`.
+We offer a standard Blade template for the checkout example, using VanillaJS.
+There's a built-in route allowing you to test this template at `/xendivel/checkout/blade`.
 You can access it through a URL like `https://your-domain.test/xendivel/checkout/blade`.

-> NOTE: When you run the command `php artisan vendor:publish --tag=xendivel-views` the blade template will be on your `/resources/views/vendor/xendivel/checkout.blade.php` directory.
+> NOTE: When you run the command `php artisan vendor:publish --tag=xendivel-views` the checkout blade template will be on your `/resources/views/vendor/xendivel/checkout.blade.php` directory.

 ### ReactJS + TypeScript component

-Xendivel also have a checkout template component for **ReactJS** or **React+TypeScript**
+Xendivel also have a checkout template component for **ReactJS** or **React+TypeScript** for those who are using front-end frameworks like React instead of regular Blade template.

 ```bash
 php artisan vendor:publish --tag=xendivel-checkout-react-typescript